An Information-Theoretic Framework for Receiver Quantization in Communication: Achievable Rate Under Receiver Quantization: Exact and Asymptotic Results

+\emph{Remark}: At high SNR the GMI $I_\textrm{GMI}^{\textrm{1-bit}}$ converges to $\log_2\frac{\pi}{\pi-2}=1.4604$ bits/c.u., while in the low-SNR limit it has a slope of $2/\pi$.\footnote{The channel capacity under one-bit receiver quantization, given by $1-H_2(Q(\mathsf{SNR}))$ \cite{VO79,SDM09}, has the same low-SNR asymptotic behavior, i.e., the well-known ``2-dB loss'' result (see Sec.
+I-A).
+Note that the GMI is derived under Gaussian input and nearest neighbor decoder, and the capacity is achieved by antipodal signaling (the decoding rule is unrestricted).
+The difference becomes evident at high-SNR, where the capacity converges to $2$ bits/c.u., while the GMI converges to $1.4604$ bits/c.u.} We note that $I_\textrm{GMI}^{\textrm{1-bit}}$ is not the infimum of $I_\textrm{GMI}(g)$ in general; see an example given in Sec.
+IV-D, Fig. \ref{gmimmsenus}.

 Intuitively, a smaller MSE is preferred in quantization.
 However, for communications the main performance metric is the achievable rate.
 Thus the relationship of MSE minimization and achievable rate maximization is of interest.
+Due to symmetry, we may define the normalized MSE of the quantizer $q(\cdot)$ in the channel (\ref{YqXZ}) in terms of the in-phase component of $Y_n$ as